-Rheumatoid arthritis is a chronic type of arthritis.
-If you have been diagnosed or you have signs and symptoms pointing to rheumatoid arthritis, you should know these 10 basic facts.
+Rheumatoid arthritis is a chronic, potentially disabling type of arthritis.
+If you have been diagnosed with the disease or you have signs and symptoms pointing to rheumatoid arthritis, you should know these 10 basic facts.

 1 - Rheumatoid arthritis is an autoimmune inflammatory type of arthritis.

-Rheumatoid arthritis is the most common type of arthritis which is triggered by the immune system (i.e. autoimmune disease).
-The joints are primarily affected by rheumatoid arthritis but organs may also be involved.
+Rheumatoid arthritis is triggered by a malfunctioning immune system (i.e. autoimmune disease).
+The joints are primarily affected by rheumatoid arthritis, but organs may also be involved (i.e., systemic disease).

 2 - Rheumatoid arthritis patients are classified as seropositive or seronegative.

 Rheumatoid factor is an immunoglobulin (antibody) which can bind to other antibodies (normal proteins found in the blood which function within the immune system).
 A blood test is used to detect the presence of rheumatoid factor.
-About 80 percent of adults who have rheumatoid arthritis are positive for rheumatoid factor (i.e. seropositive rheumatoid arthritis).
-Approximately 20 percent of rheumatoid arthritis patients are negative for rheumatoid factor (i.e. seronegative rheumatoid arthritis).
+About 80% of adults who have rheumatoid arthritis are positive for rheumatoid factor (i.e., seropositive rheumatoid arthritis).
+Approximately 20% of rheumatoid arthritis patients are negative for rheumatoid factor (i.e., seronegative rheumatoid arthritis).

 3 - There are physical symptoms which are common to rheumatoid arthritis.